 - Request for Course Evaluation form.
 Obtainable at the Polisci Undergrad Office or our website: www.polisci.berkeley.edu (click on "Forms and Petitions")

-- A transcript (unofficial is okay) showing the courses and grades.
+- Once availabe, a copy of your transcript (unofficial is okay) showing the courses and grades.
+A transcript is not necessary when you first submit your materials for review.

 NOTE: Course approvals can take up to three weeks.
 Plan ahead!